fopineda/task-manager-api/README.md

   * __MONGODB_URL__: This represents the URL of your localhost or production database.
 You will need to have a database set up to see the data (users and tasks) show up.
 The default URL is "mongodb://127.0.0.1:27017/task-manager-api".
 This should work as it's technically the default for MongoDB.
 The "task-manager-api" part at the end would be your application name.
   * __JWT_SECRET__: Secret represents the added value that is inputted into the hashing algorithm used to hash passwords within the API.
 API uses hashing on in-place and in-transit password to provide security for its users.

-Once you have steps 1-4 set up, then the application should be working as the variables above will be placed into each of the areas needed through the API (ex: JWT_SECRET -> middleware/auth.js).
+Once you have steps 1-4 set up, then the application should be able to run as the variables above will be placed into each of the areas needed throughout the API (ex: JWT_SECRET -> middleware/auth.js).

 5. Run API project
 ```bash